 The extended tax deadline has given most taxpayers an extra three months to file and make any payments needed.
 Here's how you can use that time to save and be ready to file by the new deadline.

-To help ease the burdens that taxpayers are facing with Coronavirus (COVID-19), the IRS, Treasury, and federal government have instituted an extension for this year's tax deadline.
+To help ease the burdens that taxpayers are facing with Coronavirus (COVID-19), the IRS, Treasury, and federal government have instituted an extension for the 2019 tax year's filing deadline for returns that you are required to file in 2020.
 This extension moves the federal income tax deadline from its original date of April 15 to July 15 for most calendar year tax filings.
 Individuals, small businesses, and corporations can likely benefit from these changes in some way.

 No matter what your tax filing situation is, here's how you can take advantage of the extended tax deadline.